 - There is a genetic component to the development of any autoimmune disease.
-If you have a family member with an autoimmune disease (including Hashimoto’s) you are more likely to develop it
+If you have a family member with an autoimmune disease (including Hashimoto’s) you are more likely to develop an autoimmune disease

-- The gene will only be “turned on” if there are environmental triggers and leaky gut
+- Genes will only be “turned on” if there are environmental triggers and leaky gut

-- Stress, environmental toxins, SAD (standard american diet)
+- Stress, environmental toxins, SAD (standard american diet), poor sleep

 - Intestinal permeability (leaky gut)/imbalanced microbiome

-The most common way to test for thyroid dysfunction is to look at a TSH (thyroid stimulating hormone).
-Looking at only a TSH looks at a small part of a complex chain of events that are required for optimal thyroid function.
-The most thorough way to assess thyroid function is to evaluate TSH, Free T4 and Free T3 in conjunction with the presence of symptoms.
-Lab tests alone only tell part of the story and can only be partially used to determine the most effective treatment.
+The most common way to test for thyroid dysfunction is to look at TSH (thyroid stimulating hormone).
+Looking at only TSH looks at a small part of a complex chain of events that are required for optimal thyroid function.
+A more thorough way to assess thyroid function is to evaluate TSH, Free T4 and Free T3 in conjunction with the presence of symptoms.
+Lab tests only tell part of the story and are only part of what should determine the most effective treatment.
 The most common way to diagnose Hashimoto’s is to look for the presence of thyroid antibodies, specifically thyroid peroxidase antibodies and/or thyroglobulin antibodies.
 The higher the antibody production the more advanced the disease process and the more likely you are to develop a second, third, or even fourth autoimmune disease.

 Treatments: Rhett Women’s Center’s Targeted Treatment Plan

 The most common thought regarding treatment for Hashimoto’s is that treatment with thyroid supplement hormone (commonly Synthroid) is the only treatment available.
-By addressing Hashimoto’s using the functional medicine approach, we acknowledge that treatment is far more complex that just replacing thyroid hormone, managing your symptoms, and hoping the disease doesn’t progress.
+By addressing Hashimoto’s using the functional medicine approach, we acknowledge that treatment is far more complex than just replacing thyroid hormone and hoping the disease doesn’t progress.
 Adequate treatment of Hashimoto’s should include:

 - Optimizing your thyroid function (when the thyroid is functioning at an optimal level, patients often feel much better and slow the disease progression)